apache/accumulo-instamo-archetype/README.md

 Usage
 -----------
-Checkout this project and run a `mvn install`.
-This will install the archetype to your local repository.

-Then, change to a new directory and run
+For released versions, you can simply invoke maven to generate a project for you using this archetype:

-`mvn archetype:generate -DarchetypeGroupId=org.apache.accumulo -DarchetypeArtifactId=instamo-archetype -DinteractiveMode=false`
+`mvn archetype:generate -DarchetypeGroupId=org.apache.accumulo
+-DarchetypeArtifactId=accumulo-instamo-archetype -DinteractiveMode=false`

-and Maven will prompt you to enter the rest of the necessary configuration parameters (e.g. groupId, artifactId, version and Java package)
+Maven will prompt you to enter the rest of the necessary configuration parameters (e.g. groupId, artifactId, version and Java package)

+If you are building a non-released version, checkout this project and run a `mvn install`.
+This will install the archetype to your local repository, after which you can follow the previous steps.